yourdevkalki/arbitrum-vibekit/typescript/clients/web/README.md

 # Vibekit Frontend

 A dockerized web frontend for interacting with Vibekit's AI agents via the Model Context Protocol (MCP).
-The frontned offers smooth LLM integration through [OpenRouter](https://openrouter.ai/), and is easily switchable to other LLM providers.
+The frontend offers smooth LLM integration through [OpenRouter](https://openrouter.ai/), and is easily switchable to other LLM providers.

 ## Architecture